 You should consider shrinkage of the material as the parts have to be precise in order to fit properly.
 (I used Sunlu ABS and adjusted for shrinkage by scaling everything to 100.5% but some people were able to print it in PETg without any scale adjustments.)

-These parts are primarily aesthetic so the can be printed in any material you like (in some rare cases PLA panels can deform with high exhaust air temperatures).
-In order for the panels to fit perfectly they have to be printed accurately, so ideally consider shrinkage.
+The case panels are primarily aesthetic so they can be printed in any material you like (in some rare cases PLA panels can deform with high exhaust air temperatures).
+For the panels to fit perfectly they have to be printed accurately, so ideally consider shrinkage.

 You will need a print bed at least 195mm long and between 125mm and 175mm wide depending on the selected size.